Mental health for the community

 Person-centred care means starting with the person as an individual with strengths, preferences, aspirations, beliefs and cultural needs, family situation and lifestyle and acknowledging they are at the centre of the process of identifying their needs and making choices about how and when they are supported to live their lives.
 It requires a significant transformation of mental health services so that all systems, processes, staff and services are geared up to put people requiring mental health support first.
 The figure below depicts in diagrammatic form, the core relationships and key stakeholders in a person-centred model of care.

-Person-centre Care is increasingly emerging within health, including mental health, as a spectrum of new forms of practice ranging from person-centred planning to individual budgets and direct payments to service users allowing them to chose and control their own care and support packages.
+Person-centred care is increasingly emerging within health, including mental health, as a spectrum of new forms of practice ranging from person-centred planning to individual budgets and direct payments to service users allowing them to chose and control their own care and support packages.
 The spectrum of a person-centred care service model found in practice is illustrated in the diagram below.

 Amongst health services providers, psychiatrists are in a unique position with the capacity to compulsorily treat people in hospital or in the community under mental health legislation.
 This is restricted to situations in which there is serious risk of harm to the person or others as a result of the person’s impaired capacity associated with mental illness.
 So what does this mean for person-centred care?